HL7/fhir-sdoh-clinicalcare/input/pagecontent/enrollment.md

 ### Overview

-This page describes the use case, actors, systems, and information flows for sharing a patient's enrollment status in social care programs (e.g. SNAP).
+This page describes the use case, roles, actors, and information flows for sharing a patient's enrollment status in social care programs (e.g. SNAP).
 The exchange of this information is critical for effective care coordination, resource planning, and reducing administrative burden.

 The primary goal of this use case is to enable healthcare providers and community-based organizations (CBOs) to share information about a person's or household’s enrollment status in social care programs.
 This exchange is intended to: